Toptal vs Turing.com: Which is better for hiring developers?

 Good alternatives to Toptal and Turing.com

-ReactSquad is a talent company that provides expert React developers to startups to work with their in-house teams on projects.
+ReactSquad is a developer talent company that provides expert React developers to startups to work with their in-house teams on projects.

 The Verdict

 So, which is better?
 The truth about comparing is that you can’t always answer that question directly.
 Only you can, depending on what your needs are.
-But it appears Toptal has a slight upper hand because they have slightly more positive reviews.